 Description [#1985]Depending on your screen resolution and position of the Ratings Dialog when you launch the Value Function dialog, part of the dialog may appear off-screen.
 This is especially problematic when the title bar of the dialog is off the top of the screen, so you can not drag the title bar to reposition the dialog.

 Explanation Code to position the Dialog on launch does not allow for higher resolution.Resolution: Pending

 Workaround In the event that the title bar is off-screen, use the key board to reposition the dialog as follows:

-Windows 7.x and 8.x Under any personalization visual themes except "Windows Classic" (Win 7) or "High Contrast White" (Win 8), the background of various user controls, including notes and drop down list boxes, shows as black.
+Windows 7.x ,8.x and 10.x Under any personalization visual themes except "Windows Classic" (Win 7) or "High Contrast White" (Win 8 and 10), the background of various user controls, including notes and drop down list boxes, shows as black.

 XP Under some color schemes in Windows XP (e.g., "Silver"), the background of drop down list boxes shows as black, rendering the lists unreadable.